omerap12/Arkanoid/README.md

-# Arknoid
+# ARKANOID

-Arknoid game project written in Java as project in OOP course at Bar-Ilan University. need to have ant compile code available.
+ARKANOID game project written in Java as project in OOP course at Bar-Ilan University. need to have ant compile code available.

 The game has 3 different Levels: